Residence permits on the grounds of a Working Holiday / Youth Mobility are granted based on bilateral agreements between Iceland and other countries.

 - have previously been granted a working holiday residence permit,

-An application for a residence and supporting documents shall be submitted to the Directorate of Immigration or at the offices of the district commissioners outside of the Reykjavík Metropolitan Area.
+An application for a residence permit and supporting documents shall be submitted to the Directorate of Immigration or at the offices of the district commissioners outside of the Reykjavík Metropolitan Area.

 An applicant who does not need a visa may stay in Iceland when submitting an application and while it is being processed, provided the stay in the Schengen Area does not exceed 90 days in the 180 day period.
-An applicant who needs a visa may not stay in Iceland when applying for the permit and while it is being processed.
-Such an application will be refused.

 If an applicant does not fulfill these requirements and the requirements discussed below, the application for a residence permit will be refused and the applicant must leave Iceland.
 An applicant who does not leave the country may be subject to expulsion or a re-entry ban.
 A re-entry ban for Iceland is also a re-entry ban into the Schengen Area for a specific period or for a minimum of two (2) years.